 Another said, “This should be a must for all practicing superintendents.”

 Education Northwest brings together groups with a common goal and helps them become high-performing, self-sustaining networks and collaboratives.
 We help you build your capacity to use data and evidence-based solutions to address system- and communitywide challenges—such as recruiting and retaining high-quality teachers—that take teamwork enriched by outside perspectives to overcome.
-Contact Danette Parsley or Mike Siebersma for more information
+Contact Mike Siebersma for more information